The Complete Guide to Starting a Faceless YouTube Channel in 2025: From Zero to Success

 Monetization Requirements

-To enable YouTube monetization, you need:
+To enable YouTube monetization, you need:- 1,000 subscribers

 - 4,000 watch hours in the past 12 months